heinhtetaung92/Carro-Android-Test/README.md

 You may use appropiate images and icons.
 They don't need to be exactly same.

+### Note ***
+1. Detail page must use RecyclerView to handle UI
+2. Need to validate the reponse in Data Layer and remove them they are invalid
+3. Business logic must not be in View Layer

 ### Country Options
 1. Singapore
 2. Thailand